TrevorJTClarke/elliot/README.md

 # EllIoT

-The home Internet of Things API
+The Internet of Things API